maryngure/Credit_Risk_Analysis/README.md

 - Urban regions account for higher loan volumes, while certain locations show concentrated default behavior.

 ### **Overall Insight**
-Credit risk is driven by the interaction of borrower financial capacity, loan structure, and historical credit behavior.
-Features such as credit utilization, debt-to-income ratio, loan grade, employment length, and past delinquencies exhibit strong predictive relevance and are well-suited for inclusion in supervised credit risk models.
+The interaction of borrower financial capacity, loan structure, and historical credit behavior drives credit risk.
+Features such as credit utilization, debt-to-income ratio, loan grade, employment length, and past delinquencies exhibit strong predictive relevance.
+They are well-suited for inclusion in supervised credit risk models.

+## **Tools & Technologies used**
+- Python
+- Pandas, Numpy, Seaborn, Matplotlib
+- Jupyter Notebook
+- Claude AI

 All work was completed in **Jupyter Notebook**, and visualizations are included in the repository.